 Aside from trends in video marketing and workplace automation, Asia’s economic growth is still causing a stir in both emerging and new industries.
-For this case, let’s narrow down to the Southeast part of the continent, which is known to host 11 nations accounting for more than 600 million people and about 13 official languages.
+In this case, let’s narrow down to the Southeastern part of the continent, which is known to host 11 nations accounting for more than 600 million people and about 13 official languages.

 Although it is much smaller compared to the adjacent markets in China and India, Southeast Asia has experienced a considerable increment in venture capital deals in the past few years.

 Artificial intelligence is one of the areas that most Southeast Asia-based startups appear to be fascinated with, especially recently.
 A recent survey by the IDC revealed a rise in artificial intelligence (AI) adoption in the region with about 37% of companies intending to adopt the technology throughout the next five years.

 Although the race for excellence in AI is currently led by China and the US, Southeast Asian nations are increasingly giving rise to notable startups that are bringing the technology to various sectors including agriculture, logistics, and finance.

 The current technological transformation involves various key players.
 However, this piece will look at only three companies in Southeast Asia that are emphasizing the trend.